ShayanHodai/ShayanHodai/README.md

 Data Scientist & Engineer
 -------------------------

-I have a computer engineering background and a postgraduate degree in AI.
+I have a computer engineering background with a postgraduate degree in AI.
 I'm always learning something new, and I'm really happy that we have access to fantastic sources through the Internet.
-I have been in the data world for 3 years, and I thrive to make a positive impact wherever I can, either through analysis, building models or data pipelines.
-I feel fresh when I wrangle with data and make stories out of them.
+With over three years of experience I thrive to make a positive impact wherever I can, either through analysis, building predictive models, or data pipelines.
+I enjoy wrangling with data and make stories out of them.

 *   🖥️  See my website at [shayanhodai.com](http://www.shayanhodai.com/)
 *   ✉️  You can contact me at [shayan.hodai@outlook.com](mailto:shayan.hodai@outlook.com)